Thermadiag/seq/docs/format.md

 # Format: Type safe formatting module

-The *format* module provides fast routines for object formatting to string/streams.
+The *format* module provides fast routines for object formatting to string/streams using C++11 only.
 It is strongly typed and does not rely on string parsing to find the output format.
 Therefore, almost all possible formatting errors are detected at compilation instead of runtime.

 There are already several great C++ formatting libraries available in <a href="https://abseil.io/">Abseil</a>, <a href="https://github.com/facebook/folly">Folly</a> or the <a href="https://fmt.dev/latest/index.html">fmt</a> library.
 Furtheremore, C++20 will provide a new text formatting library similar to the {fmt} one.
 The *format* module is an attempt to provide (yet) another formatting library which does not rely on string parsing, is compatible with c++ streams and is <b>fast</b>.